For our 100th Mobilise Moment* we were keen to capture the wisdom, knowledge and experience of our community. We asked

 5. It’s ok to not be ok

-Our emotional response to our caring situations might all be quite different, but it can help to know however we are feeling we are not the only ones!
-And on those bad days, our community and our free support calls are there for us.
+Our emotional responses to our caring situations might all be quite different, but it can help to know that however, we are feeling, we are not the only ones!

 “That it's OK to have bad days and that bad days don't make you a failure.”